 Our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of Dr. Fouse, our chief executive officer, and Dr. Schenkein, our executive chairman, is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq Listing Rules.
-In addition, our board of directors determined that Mr. Clancy, Dr. Ho and Dr. Maraganore, who comprise our audit committee, Ms. Foster, Dr. Maraganore and Mr. Clark, who comprise our compensation committee, and Mr. Clark, Ms. Foster and Dr. Ho, who are members of our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the Nasdaq Listing Rules, as applicable.
-In making such determinations, our board of directors considered the relationships that each such non-employee director has with our company, including any relevant transactions described below in "Certain Relationships and Related Party Transactions" and the beneficial ownership of our capital stock by each non-employee director, as well as all other facts and circumstances our board of directors determining independence.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors, with the exception of Dr. Fouse, our chief executive officer, and Dr. Schenkein, our chairman, is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq Listing Rules.
+In addition, our board of directors determined that Mr. Clancy, Dr. Ho and Dr. Maraganore, who comprise our audit committee, Mr. Clark, Ms. Foster and Dr. Maraganore, who comprise our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the Nasdaq Listing Rules, as applicable.
+In making such determinations, our board of directors considered the relationships that each such non-employee director has with our company, including any relevant transactions described below in "Certain Relationships and Related Party Transactions" and the beneficial ownership of our capital stock by each non-employee director, as well as all other facts and circumstances our board of directors deemed relevant in determining independence.